kevinf58/homelab/Journaling/06-journal.md

 Setup my Proxmox host firewall so that it's only accesible via my desktop pc and Tailscale.

 At the time of writing this I realized that a switch isn't really that necessary as it doesn't provide me any benefit that Tailscale and Proxmox don't already provide.
 I only have one machine after all.
+I still have a lot of reading to do on Tailscale and Proxmox, so everything is subject to change!